yguillemot/RaQt_maker/Files/Module/README.md

 Therefore the Qt C++ documentation should apply to its Raku interface.

+The list of implemented classes and methods is given in the **doc/Qt/QtWidgets/Classes.html** file which comes with this module.

 The Raku API hides the C++ passing mode of the parameters.

 Each class resides in its own compunit.
-So, before using a class, an use instruction have to be provided for the related module.
+So, before using a class, an **use** instruction have to be provided for the related module.

 For example, the following line: